-Notes to the Consolidated Financial Statements
+Notes to the Consolidated Financial Statements Other notes Year ended 30 June 2018

-Other notes

 Material partly-owned subsidiaries

 Financial information of subsidiaries that have material non-controlling interests is provided below.
 This information is based on amounts before inter-company eliminations.